Why study Computer Science?

 Computer Science theory focuses on the uses and limits of computation.
 Software Engineering is about building efficient software and has a strong teamwork focus.

-Many are unsure about which option to choose but students can leave both options open by taking the Software Engineering intermediate courses as these include all the prerequisites for second-year Computer Science.
+Many are unsure about which option to choose but students can leave both options open by taking the Software Engineering First year courses as these include all the prerequisites for second-year Computer Science.

 Nearly all our courses can be part of either degree.
 The exceptions are that SENG 202 and SENG 402 may only be taken as part of a BE(Hons) in Software Engineering.
 Note that both degrees typically involve a mixture of COSC, SENG and ENCE courses.
 The SENG 300-level courses can count towards a major in Computer Science.